McCreary station

 The McCreary railway station is a flag stop in McCreary, Manitoba, Canada.
 The station is served by Via Rail's Winnipeg–Churchill train.

-The station building was built in 1912 by the Canadian Northern Railway as a class 3 station, to standard plan RSR-029, with station functions on the ground floor and living quarters for the station agent above.
+The station building was built in 1912 by the Canadian Northern Railway as a third-class station, to standard plan 100-29, with station functions on the ground floor and living quarters for the station agent above.

-The station building was designated a national historic railway station in 1991.
-The station is now unmanned, as the building is not used by passengers.
+The station building was designated a heritage railway station of Canada in 1991.
+The station is now unstaffed, as the building is not used by passengers.